PereViader/ManualDi/README.md

 })
 ```

-## Construct

-The Construct method allows for post-constructor injection of types.
-This method should be used when constructor injection of types is not available.
-This can happen for example on Unity3d where `UnityEngine.Object` derived types can't use constructors.
-The construct injection will happen immediately after the object creation.
-The injection will be done in reverse resolution order.
-In other words, injected objects will already be injected themselves.
-The injection will not happen more than once for any instance.
-The injection can also be used to run other custom user code during the object creation lifecycle.
-Any amount of injection callbacks can be registered

-As stated on the `Default` section, calling the source generated method will handle the Construct method automatically.

 ## Inject

 The Inject method allows for post-construct injection of types.
-The Inject method should ONLY be used to Inject types and those types create circular dependencies.
-In that case, one of the types in the circular chain should be injected with Inject.

 The injection will happen after the object construction.
 The injection will be done in reverse resolution order.
 In other words, injected objects will already be injected themselves.